 Mortgage vs. HELOC

-Potential homebuyers in the Kitchener, Ontario area have a lot to look forward to in the coming year as far as house inventories and interest rates.
-It seems as though each month is showing more positive results than the previous month.
 What does this mean for Kitchener residents or those hoping to become residents?
-Read below and learn about the housing market in Kitchener, as well as the competitive mortgage interest rates now being offered.
+Read below and learn about the housing market in Kitchener, as well as the competitive mortgage interest rates being offered today.

 According to the Canadian Real Estate Market (CREA), the median sale price for a single detached home in the Kitchener-Waterloo region was up 1.2% to $536,000 in the first quarter of 2019.
 This amount is a milestone record for single detached properties in the region.